 Major factors contributing to the budget development include an increase to PERS rates, continual increases to insurance premiums and COLA, uncertain or diminished Federal program allocations (IDEA, Title 1), and a decrease in other grant funded programs (Physical Education, Early Learning).
 Each of these factors may impact the District’s capacity to maintain and improve the quality of our teaching and learning.

-Major factors affecting the 2017-18 proposed budget include the following:
+Current challenges to the proposed budget for 2019-20 include the following:

-South Lane School District reserves or cash balance has been approached the same way as in previous budgets.
-The district sets aside $1 million in a contingency fund to be used for catastrophic, unforeseen circumstances.
-Anything above $1 million in cash reserves at the end of the school year is figured back into the expenditures of the next year's budget.
-The amount of funds available in the ending fund balance for 2016-17 is anticipated to be $2.3m.
-Although this is not a good, long-term strategy, the district has been able to manage this approach for the last 17 years.
-The contingency amount of one million is approximately 3.4 percent of the general fund-operating budget.
-Recommended levels of contingency generally range from 5-10%.
+The District’s reserve or cash balance has been approached the same way as in previous budgets.
+The District sets aside $1 million in a contingency fund to be used for catastrophic, unforeseen circumstances.
+Anything above $1 million in cash reserves at the end of the school year is available for expenditures in next year's budget.
+The amount of funds available in the ending fund balance for 2018-19 is anticipated to be $2.1 million.
+Although this is not a good, long-term strategy, the district has been able to manage this approach.
+The contingency amount of one million is approximately 3.2% of the general fund operating budget.
+Recommended levels of contingency generally range from 5-8%.
 This level is at the low end of recommended percentages by most standards.
-South Lane School District continues to seek additional outside funding in the way of grants.